Harold E. Taylor Observatory

 is cloud coverage, the viewing night will need to be cancelled.
 We cannot always send

-cancellation notices.
-Please check the the website before you head out to the observatory for cancellations.
+cancellation notices, so please check the the website before you head out to the observatory for cancellations.

 Please note: No animals are permitted.